araobp/stm32-mcu/NUCLEO-L476RG/Chirp_Compression/README.md

 ## Remaining issues (Nov 3, 2018)

-- Its comression is not so good.
+- It is still bad comression.
 - It requires to increase the sampling frequency.
-- FFT of 1024 samples is too small, but I could not increase the size due to the limitaion of RFFT in CMSIS-DSP somehow...
+- FFT of 1024 samples per frame is too small, but I could not increase the size due to the limitaion of RFFT in CMSIS-DSP somehow...

+So I give up this work for the time being...

 ## Reference